 At some point in their career, most people will reach a cross roads when they begin asking themselves how they can develop their skills and best demonstrate and solidify their skills and knowledge on their CV for present and future ventures.

-In project management and indeed many other sectors, having formal certifications is a brilliant way to do this and in the current job market, putting yourself ahead in the recruitment process is imperative for those looking to climb the career ladder.
+In project management and many other sectors, having formal certifications is an ideal way in which to achieve this goal.
+It is also essential to understand that the current job market demands that you place yourself ahead of the crowd during the recruitment process; as this is imperative when aiming to climb the career ladder.

 A common question asked by people looking to get in to project management and even those who have vast experience in the project management sector is ‘why do I need certifications?’

 As well as putting yourself ahead recruitment-wise and giving yourself an edge when it comes to internal promotions, having certifications will really help your long term prospects.
 It shows dedication, that you learn and pick concepts up quickly and that you can perform under pressure by taking formal exams.
 These are all skills that employers will look for and having certifications will help to show them that you are the right person for the job.